See answer

 • Having sex with someone whose sexual history you don’t know

-According to the CDC, if you’re a sexually active gay or bisexual man, it may be beneficial for you to be tested more often — every three to six months.
+Depending on your lifestyle, you may benefit from getting tested every three to six months.
 Talk to your doctor about your risk factors and how often you should be tested.

 What if You Have a Nonreactive HIV Test?

-Your health care provider can explain your HIV test results and go over your risk factors for HIV infection.
-If you took the HIV test before the window period was over, you might need to retest.
+Your healthcare provider can explain your HIV test results and go over your risk factors for HIV infection.
+If you took the HIV test before the window period was over, you might need to test again.
 If you took the test three months or more after a possible HIV exposure, you can be confident you are not infected with HIV.

 • Practicing abstinence (not having sex)